-It is also possible that breasts that are not properly supported can lead to tension and strain in the upper back and neck, particularly in the larger breasted woman.
+It is also possible that breasts that are not properly supported can lead to tension and strain in the upper back and neck, particularly in the larger-breasted woman.
 The excess weight at the front can mean the back muscles have to work harder to keep the shoulders in the correct position.
 These muscles will eventually become weak and stretched leading to back and neck pain.

 - Breast droop is irreversible so prevention is better than cure.
 For back pain, try to maintain correct posture with the shoulders back.

 - Support level – this will depend on your size (larger breasts need more support) and your sport (high impact?)

 - Compression or encapsulation – Compression bras basically compress the breasts against the chest and are usually crop-top styles.
 Encapsulation bras keep the breast separate in defined cups, more similar to a standard bra.
 Women with larger breasts should pick an encapsulation bra.
-Smaller breasted women may feel a compression bra is sufficient.
+Smaller-breasted women may feel a compression bra is sufficient.
 A few styles both compress and encapsulate.

 - Strap width – Make sure the straps are wider than a standard bra.
-This will help support and breasts and prevent the straps from digging in.
+This will help support breasts and prevent the straps from digging in.